toniclecb/springbootregistration/readme.md

   - Adding sorting on the find method
   - Create tests units for find all method
   - Mocking methods, decreased the size of the test
+  - Mocking Service methods, decreased the size of the test